hasktorch/hasktorch/core/README.md

   } deriving (Eq, Show)
 ```

+Both implementations are a work-in-progress, however the statically typed
+implementation is recommended as a default.

 In order to preserve pure functional semantics, accessors such as `tdsTensor`
 and `tdTensor` are only intended to be used by the API implementation and not by
 end users at the application level.